peterhinch/micropython-async/v3/README.md

  * Classes for interfacing switches and pushbuttons.
  * A software retriggerable monostable timer class, similar to a watchdog.

+### A scheduler

+This [lightweight scheduler](./docs/SCHEDULE.md) enables tasks to be scheduled at future times.
+These can be assigned in a flexible way: a task might run at 4.10am on Monday and Friday if there's no "r" in the month.

 ### Asynchronous device drivers

 These device drivers are intended as examples of asynchronous code which are